Programs in Carbondale

 • Week 4 (40 hours) – Remote: Students work under the guidance of their respective research professors to complete an academic poster to use as a visual aid to present and publish individual research findings.

-Sensory Engineering in the Field
+Sensory Engineering Camp

 Farmers and field biologists use multiple senses when assessing plant health.
 Some of this sensing can be automated using programmable machines.
 Students will learn about the function of the human sensory systems and create devices to duplicate these processes using electronic sensors and tiny computers (micro:bits) which students will program using a simple form of block-coding.
 By the end of the week, each student team will have created and programmed a device to scan a plant leaf, identify common problems, and recommend the appropriate corrective action.

-Schedule: 8:30 a.m. – 12:00 Noon, Monday through Friday
+Schedule: 8:30 a.m. – 12:00 p.m.
+Monday through Friday